Abhishekjadhavv/wordcountApp/README.md

-# THIS SIMPLE WORD AND CHARACTER COUNTER APP
+# THIS IS SIMPLE WORD AND CHARACTER COUNTER APP

 Technology used
 - HTML